Francis Clifton: Career

-In 1731 he published Tabular observations recommended as the plainest and surest way of practising and improving physick, and in the following year The state of physick, ancient and modern, briefly considered: with a plan for the improvement of it.
+In 1731 he published Tabular observations recommended as the plainest and surest way of practising and improving physick.
+The state of physick, ancient and modern, briefly considered in the following year: with a plan for the improvement of it.
 In these, Clifton advocated that physicians should base their ideas about the effectiveness of their remedies on a statistical analysis of their effects on their patients, rather than on theory.

 Death in Jamaica

 Clifton also held the appointment of physician to Frederick, Prince of Wales, which he resigned, and abruptly quitted London for Jamaica in 1734.
 Writing to Sir Hans Sloane from Kingston in that island on 3 June 1736, he says : "My misfortunes came so fast upon me, and my brother's provocations were so frequently repeated, that I was hurried in a manner to death about 'em".
 He died a few weeks afterwards, leaving no issue by his wife, Sarah Banckes, daughter of a merchant in Leadenhall Street.
 In the letters of administration P.C.C. granted on 6 Nov.
 1736 to his widow, Clifton is described as "late of the parish of St. George, Hanover Square, Middlesex, but at Kingston in Jamaica, deceased".
 His widow survived until 1747, and was buried in the parish church of St. Andrew Undershaft.

 At the time of his death Clifton was engaged in drawing up an account of the diseases of Jamaica, but left it unfinished.
 He also published Hippocrates upon Air, Water, and Situation ...
 To this is added Thucydides' Account of the Plague of Athens.
 Translated and ... illustrated with notes (London 1734).